shikokuchuo/nanonext/README.md

 distributed systems.

-Designed for performance and reliability, the NNG library is written in C and {nanonext} is a lightweight wrapper with no external package dependencies.
+Designed for performance and reliability, the NNG library is written in C and {nanonext} is a lightweight wrapper depending on no other packages.
 Supported transports include inproc (intra-process), IPC (inter-process), TCP/IP (IPv4 or IPv6), and WebSocket.
+The inproc transport uses zero-copy where possible for a much faster solution than alternatives.

 Can be used for sending data across networks, but equally as an interface for code and processes to communicate with each other.
 Receive